Arkengarthdale: Lead mining

 In 1750 the Moulds Level, north-west of Langthwaite, was worked out.
 It was later used as a route for transporting ore from the Old Gang Levels in the next valley to the west.
-It had its own smelting mill but this was knocked down after the building of the Octagonal Mill.
+It had its own smelting mill, but this was knocked down after the building of the Octagonal Mill.

-The lead-mining in Arkengarthdale was dominated by the CB (Charles Bathhurst) Company which was founded in 1656 when a Dr Bathhurst purchased from the Crown the right to mine in the area.
-His Company continued until 1911 when the lead-mining industry in Yorkshire collapsed due to the slump in the price of lead.
+The lead mining in Arkengarthdale was dominated by the CB (Charles Bathhurst) Company, which was founded in 1656 when a Dr Bathhurst purchased from the Crown the right to mine in the area.
+His company continued until 1911 when the lead-mining industry in Yorkshire collapsed due to the slump in the price of lead.

 Water was always a problem in the mines.
-During the eighteenth century a group of miners working underground near Boldershaw blasted into an underground lake.
+During the 18th century a group of miners working underground near Boldershaw blasted into an underground lake.
 Twenty-four miners and two pit ponies were drowned in the flood that followed.
-Modern research of Parish records have failed to find evidence of this disaster except for the deaths of three miners drowned after an underground lake was breached.
+Modern research of parish records has failed to find evidence of this disaster, except for the deaths of three miners drowned after an underground lake was breached.

 In 1820, miners in Little Punchard Gill created a canal level along which ore and spoil could be floated to the surface.
 The existence of this water level is disputed by modern researchers.